rust-project-primer/book/src/checks/formatting.md

 # Formatting

 From the point of view of the Rust compiler, whitespace is insignificant.
-The Rust compiler does not care how many spaces or tabes you use, how far you indent lines, or how long the lines in your source files are.
+The Rust compiler does not care how many spaces or tabs you use, how far you indent lines, or how long the lines in your source files are.

 However, code is not only read by the compiler.
 It is also read by humans, who